MarynaShavlak/dev-interview-hub/src/features/ArticleComments/model/slices/README.md

 ## Conclusion
 The `articleCommentsSlice` is a robust solution for managing the state of comments related to an article in a Redux-based application.
 By utilizing `createEntityAdapter`, it ensures efficient and normalized handling of comment data.
 This adapter abstracts much of the boilerplate involved in managing entity collections by automatically generating a set of basic CRUD operations (Create, Read, Update, Delete) and selectors.
 These operations can be applied to both individual entities and all entities at once, removing the need to manually implement these functionalities.
-The slice seamlessly integrates with asynchronous thunks like `fetchCommentsByArticleId`, providing a structured approach to manage loading states and errors.
+The slice seamlessly integrates with asynchronous thunks like `fetchCommentsByArticleIdThunk`, providing a structured approach to manage loading states and errors.
 This results in a more maintainable and scalable state management solution for applications that rely heavily on user comments.